matetami96/threed-components-viewer/README.md

 # 3D Rendering Example

-Clone the repository
+1. clone the repository

-cd into the directory
+2. cd into the directory

-run npm install
+3. run npm install to install dependencies

-run npm run dev
+4. run npm run dev to start the app